samkennerly/ec2box/README.md

     ~/.aws/config
     ~/.aws/credentials
     ```
-1. an [IAM role] if Terraform is run from an AWS resource
+1. an [IAM role] if Terraform is run from an AWS resource.

-### `terraform.tfvars`
+### inputs

 The [test] module requires [input variables].
 Edit [terraform.tfvars] to change them.

-- edit <dfn>profile</dfn> to read non-default AWS credentials from a file
+- <dfn>profile</dfn> selects an [AWS profile] to use for credentials
-- edit <dfn>region</dfn> to launch boxes in a specific AWS region
+- <dfn>region</dfn> selects an [AWS region] in which to launch boxes

 ### keypairs

-Remote login to a running box requires two keys: one public and one private.
-`ec2box` automatically uploads the public key (`.pub` file) to AWS.
+`ec2box` uses [SSH keys] to remotely control running boxes.

-The `bin/keygen` script generates and saves an [RSA keypair] to:
+Run `bin/keygen` to generate keys, or copy an existing [RSA keypair] here:
 ```sh
 etc/ec2box_rsa
 etc/ec2box_rsa.pub
 ```

-**The private key should be kept secret at all times.**
-Be sure to [gitignore] it.
+Terraform will upload a copy of the public key (`.pub` file) to AWS when a box is created or when the public key changes. **The private key should be kept secret.** Be sure to [gitignore] it.

 ### logs

-Each box automatically starts a [CloudWatch agent] which sends logs to AWS.
+When a box is launched, its cloud-init [template] configures and starts automatic logging:

+- [cloud-init] sends logs to `/var/log/syslog` and starts an AWS [CloudWatch agent].
+- The agent creates a [log stream] and begins streaming from  `/var/log/syslog`.
+- The launch script prints errors to STDERR and all other messages to STDOUT.
+- The shell redirects STDERR and STDOUT to the Ubuntu [logger].
+- The logger saves logs to `/var/log/syslog`.

-Logs are displayed in the [CloudWatch console].
+All logs are (hopefully) visible in the AWS [CloudWatch console].
-Each `ec2box`

-See the [cloud-init template] for configuration details.
+Each new EC2 instance creates a new [log stream].
+Streams are grouped by box name, e.g. `leeroy` boxes send logs to the `leeroy` group.